parro-it/tape-async/readme.md

   });
 ```

-`tape-async` supports future ES async-await syntax.
+`tape-async` supports async-await syntax.
-You are in charge to provide traspilation of your test code.
+You are in charge of transpiling your test code.

 ## Use with `generators`